d3rr1/minigame/README.md

 minigame
 ========

-## The minigame repository for the partyplayer-app
+The minigame repository for the partyplayer-app.